Skip to Content

 I am a ROTC cadet.
 What scholarships are available to me?

-As a ROTC cadet, you are eligible to apply for any of the three VES Scholarships: the VES Tuition Assistance Scholarship, VES Book Assistance Scholarship, or VES Housing Assistance Scholarships offered to our student veterans.
+As a ROTC cadet, you may be eligible for any of the three VES Scholarships: the VES Tuition Assistance Scholarship, VES Book Assistance Scholarship, or VES Housing Assistance Scholarship offered to our student veterans.
 The same eligibility and scholarship parameters apply.
-For more scholarship information and details go to VES Online forms.

-In addition, the ROTC Program also has a host of scholarship and funding opportunities that could assist a cadet with paying for your college education.
+In addition, the ROTC Program also has a host of scholarship and funding opportunities that could assist a cadet with paying for their college education.

 ROTC Bridge Grant - The ROTC Bridge Grant is an institutional fund awarded to participating ROTC Cadets to offset their room and board costs.